Making the leap from old-school, commodity, coffeemaker LCDs to blinktastic L*E*Ds was not easy.

 Eventually, the Beam online store no longer has any Beams in stock, for months, and months.

 This is a fate that plagues the many Kickstarter and Indiegogo projects that sort of evaporate.
 It's difficult to create a cool device that has the pop to attract short-term crowdfunding support, and keep the kind of sustained interest that enables you to stay on top of it, and keep iterating, and marketing, and improving.

 One persistent challenge: the numbers just aren't that big.
 There just aren't that many customers for an elegant, LED dot matrix module.

-After I ordered my Beams, and started talking them up, I discovered that Richard, the Cambridge Hackspace founder, had ordered one.
-So had a few people on the Particle community boards.
-I knew this because they were on the the Particle Community Boards, seeking help and support from fellow early adopters.
+So, also, had a few people on the Particle community boards.
+You know this because they re on the the Particle Community Boards, seeking help and support from fellow early adopters.

 Because it wasn't coming from the Beam guys.
-By now they were probably just trying to keep their Beam project in an after-work-and-weekends box.
+By now they were probably just trying to keep their Beam project in an after-work-and-on-weekends box.

 If you're out there: get in touch.
-I'd love to hear your side of the maker/entrepreneur story.
+It would be illuminating to hear your side of the maker/entrepreneur story.

-My dalliance with Beam ended one night at the Cambridge Hackspace, as I was trying to figure something out, without any support from the guys who had sold me $90 worth of LED promise.
-I felt like I was out there, alone.
+You dalliance with Beam ends one night at the Cambridge Hackspace, as you are trying to figure something out, without any support from the guys who had sold me $90 worth of LED promise.
+You feel like you are out there, alone.

 Then Marcelo, a Cambridge Hackspace member with extensive software and hardware experience, said, "These Beams are slick, but you can get commodity stuff just like this from China."

-So I dialed back my expectations, and checked out Alibaba.
+So you dial back your expectations, and check out Alibaba.